Caring for your

 Second rule of happy brakes is DO NOT SPRAY ANYTHING ON YOUR BIKE.
 Your brakes don’t get hot enough to burn off contaminants, so anything sprayed from an aerosol can will end up in your brakes.

 You’ll find lots of aerosol products that claim to be safe to use on bikes and we think it’s BS.
 We see two or three bikes a week in our workshop for brake replacement and it’s always because of something that came out of an aerosol can.
-Always!

 Follow these guides for great brakes.